NivBen/versaille-meteor-website/README.md

 () MAJOR: removed tinyMCE for the time being
 			tinyMCE - mainly just upsert issue(should upsert on server startup.js), also for some reason doesn't always show up - probably local run issue

-() MINOR: adding item form saves values from store to store (submit does not clean the form for the next input)

 () MINOR: on small enough displays the mini cards on single item are vertically aligned